Greffin28/GLWL/README.md

 ##### Building GLEW
 Now, go to `ext_lib/glew/build/vc12` which will contain the Visual Studio solution for VS. If you use higher VS version than the solution, just click OK later when asked to upgrade.
 When it's opened, change the Solution Configuration from Debug to Release.
 Then press `CTRL+SHIFT+B` to start the build process.
 ##### Building GLWL
 Next, go back to `GLWL` folder.
 Make a new folder called `build` then open it, this is optional.
 From there, run `cmake ..` (provided that your default compiler is MSVC).
-After it run successfully, open up the GLWL solution and press `CTRL+SHIFT+B`.
+After it run successfully, open up the GLWL solution, change the Solution Configuration from Debuh to Release, and press `CTRL+SHIFT+B` to build.
 The files will be in `lib` folder.

 ### Fedora
 #### Make-GCC